 I’m really thinking about picking this one up for myself!
 I love the green color, the shape, and that it opens two ways.

-I have a clear pencil bag like this one and I use it all the time when I travel!
-I like that it lays flat and that I can easily see the contents.
+I have a clear pencil bag like this one and I use it all the time when I travel.
+I like that it lays flat and that I can easily see the contents without opening the bag.

-I love the minimalist look of this pencil bag!
+I love the minimalist look and size of this pencil bag.

 This is another one I’m eyeing for myself.
-I love the bright color!
+I love the bright color and the shape and size.

 I like that this one is a bit bigger than the green one above.
 This photo doesn’t show it but there are two different compartments in this case so it’s easier to stay organized.